 Look at how we deal with choices in areas where the government does not mandate standards, say how food tastes in restaurants.
 Does this lack of regulations mean that restaurants can do whatever they want and get away with it?
 Does it mean they can sacrifice taste in favor of maximizing profit.
 No, of course not.
 Instead we have restaurant reviews in newspapers.
 We have word of mouth.
 We have Yelp and Zagat and other rating services.
 If a restaurant starts serving poor tasting food, the world will know about it nearly instantly, certainly faster than the government could respond.

-I would actually want to go even further than what we have today, and require the listing of all product ingredients, including chemical names (if applicable), pesticides used during production, country of origin, etc. This is what would ensure the ultimate consumer freedom.
+We have some protections today, but not enough.
+Corporations still get lots of opportunity to trick the consumers.
+Check out this Cheetos ingredients list and see if you can spot the deceptions (Who knows what's hiding under the labels "Natural and Artificial Flavors"?
+And you don't know which oils you get in your Cheetos, nor in what percentages; though they are all horrible so this information wouldn't help you that much).
+What I'd like to have is the requirement to list all product ingredients, including chemical names (if applicable), pesticides used during production, country of origin, etc. This is what would ensure the ultimate consumer freedom (at least as much as possible in a system based on profit motive).
 But libertarians - in their quest to justify business abuse at all costs - want to go back to the stone age and require people to shoot in the dark while buying anything at all, and risk poisoning themselves.
 As we've already learned to expect, the libertarian wants to put all the burden on the consumer and zero on the business.
-So, the food company can just put whatever into their products - not tell you - and you're supposed to just figure it out, somehow.
-Then, the libertarian calls that freedom for both parties...hahaha.
+So, the food company can just put anything into their products, not tell you, and you're supposed to just figure it out, somehow.
+If you don't, you might die; hey, maybe then the word of mouth

 What options remain for the libertarians?
 They could just ignore the above and stay with the current property owners even though they cannot justify their right to ownership (which would once again destroy their pretense of being based on cold, hard logic).
 Another way would be to admit that - since no one can show their property has been acquired following the libertarian principles - that it is all now without owner.
 Therefore, the first person who mixes their work with a property (homesteading principle) can now lay a claim to it.
 So, if I manage to sneak into your villa while no one is there and move some furniture, I'm now the rightful owner.
 If you are a libertarian, you will surely get a kick out of this while I throw you out for trespassing ^_^.
 As you can see, libertarians have no viable solution to this problem.
 Now let's see what they think should be done with public space: